mstksg/inCode/copy/entries/typed-sm-lc-1.md

 [debruijn]: https://en.wikipedia.org/wiki/De_Bruijn_index

 To actually write _eval_ now, we need to have a type-safe environment to store these variables.
-We can reuse the typed-record idea from the previous phase, but the important idea for now is that variables are no longer looked up by hoping a string exists at runtime.
+We can reuse the typed-record idea from the previous section, but the important idea for now is that variables are no longer looked up by hoping a string exists at runtime.
 They carry evidence that the field exists in the environment.